22 mars 2018 à 12:29

 Les critiques gagnantes du concours "Salut les Jeunes !"

-A l'occasion des Rendez-Vous With French Cinema de New York, UniFrance et la Film Society of Lincoln Center ont organisé un concours de critiques de films (à choisir parmi ceux projetés pendant l'événement) à destination des étudiants.
+A l'occasion des Rendez-Vous With French Cinema de New York, UniFrance et la Film at Lincoln Center ont organisé un concours de critiques de films (à choisir parmi ceux projetés pendant l'événement) à destination des étudiants.
 La gagnante, Amy Chabassier, qui a soumis une critique d'Ava, gagne un aller-retour à Paris.
 Le deuxième prix est un abonnement d'un an à TV5 Monde.
 Ces deux critiques sont par ailleurs publiées sur plusieurs supports américains, dont le site filmcomment.com.

 Ava by Amy Chabassier